Modifying sugar intake is part of most diet plans for my fitness clients.

 - Ulcerative colitis

 Sugar can promote the production of free fatty acids in the liver, which may initiate an inflammatory response.

-A 2014 study shows that individuals who reduced their sugar intake also reduced the inflammatory markers in their blood .
+A 2014 study by NIH shows that individuals who reduced their sugar intake also reduced the inflammatory markers in their blood .

 “Added sugar consumption increases heart disease risk factors such as obesity, high blood pressure, and inflammation.
 High-sugar diets have been linked to an increased risk of heart disease.”